dkress59/react-loading-icons/README.md

 <Bars />
 ```

-and you can even go as far as copying over a single .js file from the `dist/components` folder to your project — this way you can directly import a certain loading icon without having to import the whole package.
+You can even go as far as copying over a single .js file from the `dist/components` directory to your project — this way you can directly import a certain loading icon without having to import the whole package.

 ### Components